Licensed Marriage and Family Therapist

-My specialities include marital conflict, trauma, anxiety, depression, family crisis and transitions, grief and loss, eating disorders, women's issues, LGBTQ related issues, codependency, and narcissistic abuse recovery.
+My specialities include marital conflict, trauma, attachment, anxiety, depression, family crisis and transitions, grief and loss, eating disorders, women's issues, LGBTQ related issues, codependency, and narcissistic abuse recovery.

 Regardless of what brings you to therapy, you have inherent worth and value.
 I want you to feel safe, understood, and affirmed in the space we share together, and please know that ALL parts of you are welcome here.
 I mean this wholeheartedly- it is truly my honor to be your guide on this transformational journey of growth, healing, and liberation in both mind, body, heart, and spirit.
 In the beautiful and brilliant words of author Glennon Doyle, you can do hard things!